sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

 ### Dynamic Inventory

 - Currently, we are defining the list of servers in the inventory file manually.
-But we can use the dynamic inventory to define the list of servers dynamically.
+However, we can use the dynamic inventory to define the list of servers dynamically.
 - For this purpose only we are using the `template` module in the above ec2.yml playbook to create the inventory file dynamically.
 - If you look at that playbook, we used the `template` module to create the inventory file from the template `inventory.j2`.
 - Let's create the `inventory.j2` file and define the following content in it.